leblancr/real_deal_api/README.md

     To create a new account, requires email and password: iex(11)> RealDealApi.Accounts.create_account(%{email: "test1@proton.me", hash_password: "our_password"})

-2. Authenticate and get a json web token:
+Step 2.
+Authenticate with email and password and get a json web token:
     RealDealApiWeb.Auth.Guardian.authenticate("test1@proton.me", "our_password")
     calls RealDealApi.Accounts.get_account_by_email(email) returns an account struct,
     representing an Account entity loaded from the accounts table in database as defined by the RealDealApi.Accounts.Account module schema: %RealDealApi.Accounts.Account{}
     then validate_password(password, account.hash_password)
     then create_token(account) which returns {:ok, account, token}

     Example:
     To authenticate and get a jwt, requires email and password: